grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 There was nothing but a long lingering quiet.
 The only sound was the groaning of the _Prospect_'s hull being pushed through the continued stress of fast diving.

-Gregory looked at Percy, "What happened?"
+Gregory looked at Percy.
+"What happened?"

 [//]: # (I do not think a torpedo has a pressurized hull, so it would not implode, it would just fail.)

-"Most of the torpedoes on these Authority subs are older ones because they manufactured fuckin' huge numbers of them.
-They generally can't swim below 200 meters or so.
+"Most of the torpedoes on these Authority subs are older ones, because they manufactured fuckin' huge numbers of them.
+They generally can't swim below two hundred meters or so.
 The one homing on us probably just stopped functioning when critical components failed under the pressure."
 Percy paused, thinking to herself.
 "It's entirely possible that they are now loading a more modern torpedo into their tubes that can reach us at this depth, and all we've done is delay the inevitable."

-Percy tilted her head slightly and said loudly, "what are they doing now Hemi?"
+Percy tilted her head slightly and said loudly, "What are they doing now, Hemi?"

 Hemi and Cassandra had their headsets back on and were listening.
-"Sounds like they stopped moving Percy.
+"Sounds like they stopped moving, Sylvia.
 They may have decided to wait us out."

 [//]: # (### Hiding deep)